Video Analysis

 Headache & Stomach Ache

-The next day, I had a headache that developed in the afternoon and lasted the entire day.
+The next day, I had a headache that developed in the afternoon and lasted for most of the day.
 Throughout my life, I’ve had maybe only two headaches, leaving the only logical conclusion to be that I was experiencing a common side effect of exposure to radiation or a high-intensity electromagnetic field.
 I also took some Aleve that day and it was completely ineffective.
 That same day, I also developed a stomachache and diarrhea for the next few days (TMI, I’m sorry).

 Skin Redness

-For the first couple of days after the sighting, every time I scratched my skin, it would become noticeably red.
+For the first couple of days after the encounter, every time I scratched my skin, it would become noticeably red.
 I only remember this redness occurring on the upper part of my chest, although it might have been present when I scratched other parts of my body.

-Watery Eyes
+Photophobia & Watery Eyes

 Increased Vivid Dreams